 San Pedro Columbia, BZ

-Posted by Christopher Nesbitt over 9 years ago
+Posted by Christopher Nesbitt almost 11 years ago

 Permaculture Design Course,

 March 1st, 2013

 Albert Bates, Andrew Goodheart Brown, Christopher Nesbitt & local guest instructors.

 Cost:USD1250/Belize$2500 includes organic farm fresh meals, all course materials and expeditions, comfortable accommodation in the farm, and a certificate or Permaculture Design upon completion of the course.

 For Details, or to register, please contact Christopher at info(a)mmrfbz.org.

 Through lecture, discussion, small groups, site visits and hands on experience, participants will gain the tools to create sustainable, ecologically based homes, farms, businesses and communities.